ewanpeebles/minecraft-bedrock-mickey-mouse-warden/README.md

 After downloading the java version, drag and drop it to the resource packs folder of minecraft.

 ---
-[^1]: Special thanks to Blockbench for texture developement.
+[^1]: Blockbench used for texture developement, we know that it's open source but just wanted to give it a mention it just in case XD